Service design is defined by Wikipedia as:

 1) Ask your employees

-Your employees deal with your customers on a daily basis, and in a lot of cases, is well aware of their frustrations.
-Problems with support after hours, statements not being sent together with invoices, inability to reach a specific person without going through the switchboard etc., could all be customer complaints that your employees have grown to accept as unsolvable and just the way things are.
+Your employees deal with your customers on a daily basis and are well aware of their frustrations.
+Problems with statements not being sent together with invoices, inability to reach a specific person etc., could all be customer complaints that your employees have grown to accept as unsolvable and just the way things are.

 Employees often end up not looking or thinking about solutions because no-one has actually told them that they can play a role in identifying and improving these issues.
 However, they would normally jump at the occasion.
 So make some time to talk to them!